jelaiw/number-theory-class/readings/divisibility.md

 __Lemma.__ If $b \mid a$, then for any integer $c$, we have $b \mid (a \cdot c)$.

 __Proof.__ Since $b \mid a$, we have that $a = bk$ for some $k$.
 We can multiply both sides of the equality by $c$: $ca = b(ck)$.
 By definition, this means that $ca$ is divisible by $b$.

+__Problem.__ Which of the following numbers divides $0$?
+Use our formal notion of divisibility to answer this question.

+__Problem.__ Which of the following numbers are divisible by $0$?
+Use our formal notion of divisibility to answer this question.